An email rule is applied more than once to the same message

 If you have configured a native signature in Outlook, Outlook on the web (Fig. 2.), or any other email client, you might encounter multiplicated signatures because they are added by both your email client and CodeTwo software.
 That's because CodeTwo software is not able to recognize if your email client's signature is already included in your message.

-After you have deployed CodeTwo software, you should consider either disabling or removing client-side signatures from all user accounts.
+After you have deployed CodeTwo software, you should consider either disabling or removing native Outlook (client-side) signatures from all user accounts.
 See our Knowledge Base articles for guidelines:

 In general, you can combine external mail processing software with CodeTwo products, but this needs to be done carefully to ensure that these applications do not overlap.

 Users will also get double signatures if you have configured an Exchange transport rule which adds a signature or disclaimer to emails in your organization.
 Transport rules can be configured in the Exchange admin center (or in Exchange Control Panel (ECP) if you use older versions of Exchange Server) in both on-premises and cloud environments.

 If you have configured the signatures/disclaimers in CodeTwo software, then you need to delete or disable the corresponding Exchange transport rule(s) to avoid multiplied signatures.
 To do that, follow these steps:

 - Open the Exchange admin center (EAC).
 In Exchange Online (Office 365), it's available under Admin centers > Exchange.
 The configuration is similar for on-premises Exchange Server.

 - Go to Mail flow > Rules.

 - Disable the transport rule that adds your signature/disclaimer by clicking it and setting the toggle switch to Disabled (Fig. 3.), or remove the transport rule altogether.

 If for some reason you still prefer to use an Exchange transport rule to add a disclaimer, but this disclaimer is added several times, consult this article.